Zaid-Ajaj/the-elmish-book/chapters/commands/failing-async.md

     Cmd.ofSub delayedCmd
 ```
-Here `fromAsyncSafe` is very similar to `Cmd.fromAsync` except that it takes another parameter `onError : exn -> Msg` which maps an exception (if any occur) to a message that will eventually be communicated back into the dispatch loop and your program can handle it.
+Here `fromAsyncSafe` is very similar to `Cmd.fromAsync` except that it takes another parameter `onError : exn -> Msg` which maps an exception (if any occur) to a message that will eventually be communicated back into the dispatch loop and your program can process it.

 Let's implement an example program that has a possibly failing operation.
 Remember that failure is something we want to account for and react upon when it happens.
 This means we need to dispatch messages that convey the fact that something failed.
 These messages typically contain information about failure which is usually an exception but could also be a simple error message of type string.